-3704 West Walnut Rogers, Arkansas 72756 (479) 899-6644 (866) 422-6474 (toll free)
+3704 West Walnut Rogers, Arkansas 72756 (479) 899-6644

 A one-level facility composed of approximately 10,800 square feet.
 The campus has nine classrooms and one medical laboratory/classroom; seven administrative offices, a program coordinator office and four admissions meeting rooms.